0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 Usage: ./ridenum.py <server_ip> <start_rid> <end_rid> <optional_username> <optional_password> <optional_password_file> <optional_username_filename>
 ```
-As I said before, doing this via command line arguments is a little tricker.
+As I said before, doing this via command line arguments is a little trickier.
 One would expect that all they would have to do is excute the following command `./ridenum.py 10.10.10.10;id; 100 1000 0v3rride`.
-This doesn't work, because all you're doing is terminating the `ridenum.py` script prematurely without giving it all of the required arguments, calling the bash command `id` and then specifying abunch of crap after the fact that has no meaning in bash (`100 1000 0v3rride`).
+This doesn't work, because all you're doing is terminating the `ridenum.py` script prematurely without giving it all of the required arguments, calling the bash command `id` and then specifying abunch of junk after the fact that has no meaning in bash (`100 1000 0v3rride`).
 Take a look at point two again above and notice the keyword 'string'.

 Let's execute ridenum and inject a Netcat command to give us a reverse shell.
 ```